Skip to Site Header Skip to Main Content Skip to Footer

 Take Care of Your Physical Health

-As mentioned before, you may not find the time to crush that workout while hosting family and friends, but physical activity is a great way to relieve stress during the holiday season and help with sleep.
+As mentioned before, you may not find the time to crush that workout while hosting family and friends, but physical activity is a great way to provide stress relief during the holiday season and help with sleep.

 Make a Gratitude List or Keep a Journal